A server must first be disabled in the Address Manager user interface and removed from BAM control before it can be replaced.

 Note: The new server must have the same Management Interface IP address, hostname, password, and management style (that is, Dedicated Management enabled or disabled) as the server it replaces.

 - Name—enter the name for the server.
-This name is used only in the Address Manager user interface and is not associated with deployed DNS data.
+This name is used only in the Address Manager user interface and isn't associated with deployed DNS data.

 Interface—enter the IPv4 address configured on the